fares-adam/trufla/README.md

 ~$ autopep8 -i parser.py

 --------------------------------------------------------------------------------------------------------------------------------------------
-# install requiremnts using the following command using the requirements.txt file and pip:
+# install requirements using the following command using the requirements.txt file and pip:
 pip install -r /path/to/requirements.txt

 or install them manually using the following commands: